burntcustard/DeskBot-Zero/setup.md

    ```
    $ ssh pi@192.168.1.4
    ```
    The default Raspberry Pi password is "raspberry".
+It's recommended that you change this with the `passwd` command.

 9. SFTP into the Pi by entering this into Thunar's address bar (or however with your SFTP client of choice).